The Impact of Visual Content on Marketing Performance

 Source: BrandVM

-When we think of Red Bull, users often think of energy, extreme sports, and youth culture since the product is an energy drink, after all.
+When we think of Red Bull, users often think of energy, extreme sports, and youth culture since the product is an energy drink.
 But this line of ads does not fit the mold.
-Red Bull used pastel colors and cute illustrations to deliver its message.
+Red Bull used pastel colors and cute illustrations in their visual content marketing to deliver its message.

 It certainly caught some people’s attention enough to gain notoriety and get people talking.